What Is a Metadata Framework? Components, Types & Build Guide

 • The business outcomes metadata should enable, like AI transparency, faster analytics, better customer experiences, or smoother audits.

-• Which domains or use cases to prioritize first.
+• Which domains or use cases should be prioritized first?

 • How metadata supports broader data and AI strategy over the next few years.